Sodexo appoints Margot Slattery as global chief diversity officer

 Margot Slattery is to take up global role with Sodexo.

-Ms Slattery will take up the role from September 1st, and managing director of corporate services Julie Ennis will become country president.
+Ms Slattery will take up the role from September 1st, with the current managing director of corporate services Julie Ennis replacing her as country president.

-“I have always been a passionate advocate for diversity and inclusion in the workplace and this for me is a dream role on the global stage,” Ms Slattery said.

-“ It’s going to be a very interesting and rewarding journey and I am leaving our business in Ireland in the extremely capable hands of Julie Ennis, under which it will continue to grow and thrive.”

 Ms Slattery, who has won a number of awards for her work in promoting diversity and inclusion in Ireland and abroad, will remain based in Ireland.
 Her new role will see her take responsibility for the strategic direction, implementation and alignment of Sodexo’s integrated global diversity and inclusion initiatives.